When you’re covered by ACC, and when you’re not

 Cover for work-related conditions, diseases and infections that are caused gradually

-- that your work tasks or work environment had a particular characteristic (like the presence of a harmful substance, or loud noise) that caused the harm, and
+- your work tasks or work environment had a particular characteristic (like the presence of a harmful substance, or loud noise) that caused the harm, and

-- that the risk of suffering the harm is significantly greater for people who do your particular work tasks or have your particular work environment than it is for other people.
+- the risk of suffering the harm is significantly greater for people who do your particular work tasks or have your particular work environment than it is for other people.

 Note: For some specific occupational diseases, you don’t have to prove that your work tasks or environment were the cause.
 These diseases include conditions caused by asbestos, lead, arsenic or mercury.
 Here you only have to show that your job exposed you to the particular substance.